What is Multiple Sclerosis?

 - Chronic Pain and Itching

 - Cognitive Difficulties

 The symptoms of MS are especially unique because they can persist, progress, and then disappear, only to return again at a later time.
-Overall, a person’s MS symptoms will likely continue to worsen over time.
+Overall, a person’s MS symptoms tend to worsen over time.

 What Causes Multiple Sclerosis?

 Scientists still aren’t sure what causes MS, but they think genetics and environmental factors contribute to a person’s chances of developing this condition.
 Several other factors may also make a person more likely to develop MS.

 What are Other Health Conditions Associated with DMultiple Sclerosis?

 The life expectancy of a person with MS has increased drastically over the last several decades.
 The average life expectancy of an individual with MS is about 76 years old.